Frequently Asked Questions

 LANGUAGE BARRIERS?
 HOW MANY LANGUAGES DO YOU SPEAK?

-I speak Danish, English and German at a high level.
+I speak Danish, English and German at a sufficient level.
 I know a lot of Spanish and French and some Arabic.
 Using your arms and legs should also be considered a language :)

 WHAT MADE YOU DO IT?
 HOW DID YOU MAKE THE DECISION?